cholladay0816/cholladay0816/README.md

 # Hello, welcome to my GitHub!
-My name is Chris and I'm a 21 year old self-taught developer from Missouri.
+My name is Chris and I'm a self-taught developer from Missouri.
 I like to learn new things, build incredible programs, refactor them again, and play Quake.

 ## Current Projects
 ### American Dad Speedruns